devopsdays-austin/runbooks/speakers-cfp_runbook.md

 ### 4 months Out

-* Start a cadance of the Office Hours (once a week or some reasonable process)
+* Start a cadence of the Office Hours (once a week or some reasonable process)

 ### 3-2 months Out